harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/velocity-metrics.md

 6. Select where you want to place the widget on the Insight, and then select **Save Layout**.

-### Calculating lead time and stages
+### Calculating PR lead time and stages

-Here are some examples of lead time and PR stage calculations.
+Here are some examples of PR lead time and stage calculations.

 These examples are based on the default workflow configuration profile with the four stages of PR creation time, time to first comment, approval time, and merge time.